aleenalentin/ros2_chat-app/README.md

 # ros2_chat-app

-ROS 2 chat application
+#ROS 2 chat application
-In this chatapp we created a node with 2 instance.
+In this chatapp, we created a node with 2 instance.
 Each instance have a publisher and subscriber and we use parameters to change the topic name using commandline.

 # Prerequisites